Daily Jobs › Fun 😂

 Today vs. 100 Years Ago: How Many Work Hours in a Year?

 Back in hunter-gatherer societies, the average working day was around three to five hours (but up to eight if you include food prep).
-And that’s just as well, as the average lifespan at the time was between 21 and 37 years of age.
+And that’s just as well, as the average lifespan at the time was between 21 and 37 years.

 average working hours worldwide 2021 with everhour